Joblivion/Desert-plus/README.md

 # desert.vim

-A port of the legacy [desert.vim](https://github.com/vim/colorschemes/blob/master/legacy_colors/desert.vim) extention for use in VsCode.
+A port of the legacy [desert.vim](https://github.com/vim/colorschemes/blob/master/legacy_colors/desert.vim) extension for use in VsCode.

 ## Demo